Juniper/contrail/README.md

 ## Testing

-You need to run a local mysql instance running with test configuraion.
+You need to run a local mysql instance running with test configuration.

 It is expected that the root password is 'contrail123', you can set this on an existing installation from the mysql prompt as follows:

 ``` shell
 MariaDB [(none)]> ALTER USER 'root'@'localhost' IDENTIFIED BY 'contrail123';